The park is over 800

 To continue beyond this point into restricted areas of the cave, park guide are available for exploring on foot or you can opt for some cave tubing.
 For this activity you continue on to the water source.
 Once there, hop on your tube and float lazily back along this subterranean river system.

 After exploring the cave, there is the option to hike

 a 2 mile interpretive

-Some of the unusual birds known to frequent this area include
+The park is popular with Birders.
+Some of the moreeunusual birds known to frequent this area include

 White Hawk, Spotted-Wood Quail, Crested Guans, Lovely